+*Repealed May 16, 2019

 PURPOSE

 The purpose of the Board Member Proxy Policy is to authorize Continuum of Care Board (Board) members up to one proxy representative at Board meetings, in the event the duly elected Board Member cannot attend a meeting.
 Board members are expected to attend at least 50% of the scheduled meetings during any fiscal year.
 The Governance Advisory Committee will consider the attendance of Board members when considering applications to renew terms on the Board.